 close view of the area of Seaside.

-You can see where to park and
+You can see where to park and get to the beach.

 You will find sea glass along the Monterey

 Bay coastline from Seaside to Sand City for at least the next 100

 The dunes above the beach area are full of glass from a huge old dumpsite and are eroding slowly into the sea.
 This ongoing process of erosion from rain and waves will gradually be depositing new glass into the surf line.

 On one hand much of the glass you'll find is not very tumbled.
 That is from recent erosion.

 On the other hand, occasional pieces are well-tumbled and very rare and, with a lot of time searching, some have found real prize-winners here.

 To find good sea glass, you MUST

 go at very low tide and walk north as

 shown in the map.